Plasma

 • Helps regulate body temperature and pH

-What's a Plasma Donation?
+What's a Plasma donation?

 This an automated donation that allows donors to give more than double the number of plasma cells normally collected during a whole blood donation.
 This automated donation collects only the plasma and returns the remaining blood components to the donor.